Rachelle Gould, Ph.D.

 With funding from the McIntire-Stennis Cooperative Fund of the U.S. Forestry Service, Dr. Gould will soon begin a project studying interactions between UVM’s school forests and the refugee populations of Burlington and Winooski.
 She hopes to analyze the dynamic nature of ecosystems’ nonmaterial benefits – specifically how diverse experiences influence relationships with the natural world, how individuals are impacted by these relationships, and how public policy can account for such relationships in addition to purely material concerns.
 Relatively few studies have considered this broad swath of socioenvironmental interaction, and none have involved refugees.
 The specific design of the research project remains in development, but the potential for improved understanding of refugees’ relationships to the environment is vast – as is the potential for increasing refugees’ access to common resources that some Vermonters may take for granted.

 Dr. Gould’s intentions for this project are to respond to community needs by increasing the benefits of cultural ecosystem services for Burlington and Winooski’s refugee populations.
-She wants to learn about limitations on access to such benefits, current knowledge and educational practices among adults within the community, corollaries (or lack thereof) between agricultural cultivation and forest experience in refugees’ lives, and the multitudinous ways in which identity, place, and wellbeing intersect.
+She wants to learn about limitations on access to such benefits, current knowledge and educational practices among adults within the community, corollaries (or lack thereof) between agricultural cultivation and forest experience in refugees’ lives, and the multitudinous ways in which identity, place, and well-being intersect.
 She hopes to engage citizens who have been through the resettlement process in a constructive dialogue around such questions to gauge how non-material values vary across populations and discover where community need exists.
 For instance, it appears that refugee voices tend not to be heard in land policy decisions, despite the fact that they account for more than one percent of the state’s population and a significant portion of Burlington’s citizens.
 Refugees may have a wealth of knowledge and alternative perspectives on land management, Gould says.
-Through this project and UVM’s close connections to the Vermont State House, refugees could become better incorporated in decisions that affect management of the natural environment.
-Additionally, Western thought tends to minimize connections to environmental space, but one’s sense of place in the natural environment is crucial to personal wellbeing in many cultures and displacement from native ecosystems can be jarring – another potential issue that this project seeks to address through improved access to Vermont’s landscape.
+Through this project and UVM’s close connections to the Vermont State House, refugees could become better incorporated in decisions affecting the management of natural resources.
+Additionally, Western thought tends to minimize connections to environmental space, but one’s sense of place in the natural environment is crucial to personal well-being in many cultures and displacement from native ecosystems can be jarring – another potential issue that this project seeks to address through improved access to Vermont’s landscape.

 Gould sees obvious connections between her position (Assistant Professor of sustainability and equity) and the multidisciplinary, interdisciplinary, and transdisciplinary facets of refugee aid and acculturation.
 As she constructs this research project, she seeks to collaborate extensively with Burlington and Winooski’s refugee citizens, incorporating her own environmental and educational knowledge with the expertise of the local community and fellow academics.
 To students who, like her, may be interested in beginning work with refugee groups, the professor offers some advice.
 “Have a lot of humility … In working with populations you probably don’t understand, try to listen more than you talk.
 Leave space for people to talk, ask questions, and hear answers deeply.
 Encourage people to say things that aren’t on the tip of their tongue.”
-From education to political empowerment, Gould’s unique examination of new Americans’ ties to the Vermont landscape will add to academic understanding of connections to place and how education affects them and – with such focus on incorporation of refugee perspectives in developing the study – offers great potential for community growth.
+From education to political empowerment, Gould’s unique examination of new Americans’ ties to the Vermont landscape will add to academic understanding of connections to place and how education affects them and – with such focus on the incorporation of refugee perspectives in developing the study – offers great potential for community growth.

 Funding: McIntire-Stennis Cooperative Fund of the U.S. Forestry Service

-Research Team: PhD student TBD
+Research Team: Ph.D. student TBD

 Project Description: This project will work with refugee communities to understand relationships with forests and land more generally, and then will explore how educational interventions co-designed with those communities affect (or don’t affect) the benefits that people receive from interacting with UVM’s school forests.